 If I Am Not Married to Someone, Can They Still Accuse Me of Domestic Violence?

-In fact, one of the most commonly asked of all domestic violence FAQs is whether or not a particular relationship falls under the umbrella of “domestic” relationships covered by the law.
-If you’re not sure whether or not the person who accused you should be protected by this law or if you will face more standard battery charges, be sure to ask your attorney.
+In fact, one of the most commonly asked of all domestic violence questions is whether or not a particular relationship falls under the umbrella of “domestic” relationships covered by the law.
+If you’re not sure whether or not the person who accused you should be protected by this law or if you will face more standard battery charges, be sure to ask your criminal defense attorney.

 Does Domestic Violence Only Occur When a Man Hits a Woman?

-No, this is perhaps one of the most common myths that needs to be cleared up in any domestic violence FAQ list.
-The victim of this crime can be either gender and so can the aggressor.
-That means domestic violence can occur between two women, two men or when a woman hits a man.
+No, this is perhaps one of the most common myths that needs to be cleared up.
+The law states that victims of domestic violence cases can be either gender and so can the aggressor.
+That means domestic abuse can occur between two women, two men or when a woman hits a man.
 If the two people have an intimate relationship together, these charges can be filed regardless of the gender of the victim or the suspect.

 I Was Arrested For Domestic Violence, But The Victim Doesn’t Want to Press Charges.
 Will I Be Released?

 No. Unfortunately, the prosecutors will still often press charges in these cases even if the victim does not want the case to move forward.
-That is why you should always speak with your lawyer as soon as you have been arrested for this crime -even if you know your partner won’t press charges.
+That is why you should always speak with your defense lawyer as soon as you are involved in a domestic violence case -even if you know your partner won’t press charges.
 Do not speak to the victim on the phone as this could violate your emergency stay away order (aka restraining order) and leave you facing even more severe charges.